emmt/TiPi/docs/tpp.md

 # The TiPi Pre-processor

-**tpp**, the *TiPi Pre-processor*, is used to produce Java code of many TiPi classes from a single or a few source files.
-In TiPi source tree, the files which need to be pre-processed by `tpp` to produce Java code are suffixed by `.javax` and are all in the [`src/codegen`](../src/codegen) directory.
+**TPP**, the *TiPi Pre-processor*, is used to produce Java code of many TiPi classes from a single or a few source files.
+In TiPi source tree, the files which need to be pre-processed by TPP to produce Java code are suffixed by `.javax` and are all in the `tpp` directory.

-The principles of `tpp` are simple: it interprets special pre-processor directives in the source code and re-emit other lines of code, possibly several times if these lines appear in a pre-processor loop, after performing macro substitution.
-Compared to other programming language pre-processors, `tpp` provides macros with immediate and deferred substitution, loops, evaluation of expressions and can be used to generate almost arbitrary code.
+The principles of TPP are simple: it interprets special pre-processor directives in the source code and re-emit other lines of code, possibly several times if these lines appear in a pre-processor loop, after performing macro substitution.
+Compared to other programming language pre-processors, TPP provides macros with immediate and deferred substitution, loops, evaluation of expressions and can be used to generate almost arbitrary code.

 ## Calling the Preprocessor

-The syntax for calling `tpp` is:
+The syntax for calling TPP is:

 ```sh
 tpp [OPTIONS] [INPUT [OUTPUT]]